toolbarthomas/node-timestep/README.md

 ## API

-This packages encapsulates a robust implementation of a game loop manager for Node.js, ensuring precise control over game state updates and rendering.
+It encapsulates a robust implementation of a game loop manager for Node.js, ensuring precise control over game state updates and rendering.
 It offers flexibility through customizable FPS settings and callback handling, making it suitable for various game development needs in a Node.js environment.

 ### Options